 Now that we have provided you with some information about the process of reporting an injury at work, you may be wondering when you could be eligible to make a personal injury claim.

-All employers owe their employees a duty of care to take reasonable steps to protect them from harm at work.
+All employers owe their employees a duty of care which establishes that they should take reasonable steps in order to protect them from harm at work.
 This is set out under the Health and Safety at Work etc. Act 1974.
 The steps they may take would depend on the work you do and the workplace, but could include:

 These are just a few examples.
-If your employer were to fail to adhere to their duty of care, this could cause a variety of accidents in the workplace.
+If your employer has failed to adhere to their duty of care, this could cause a variety of accidents in the workplace.

-In order to have an eligible personal injury claim, you will need to prove:
+In order to move forward with an personal injury claim, you will need to prove:

 To check your eligibility to make a personal injury claim, or to ask questions about making a work accident report, you can call an advisor.